11 real and famous cases of malware attacks

 Many cases of famous hacker attacks use malware at some point.
 For example, first, the cybercriminal can send you a phishing email.
 No attachment.
 No links.
 Text only.
 After he gains your trust, in a second moment, he can send you a malicious attachment, that is, malware disguised as a legitimate file.

-Malware are malicious software designed to infect computers and other devices.
+Malware is a malicious software designed to infect computers and other devices.
 The intent behind the infection varies.
 Why?
 Because the cybercriminal can use malware to make money, to steal secret information that can give strategic advantages, to prevent a business from running or even just to have fun.

 Yes, there are hackers who act for pleasure.